GeorgeCooke8809/Year-10-Final-Project-DLC-1/README.md

+#Use:
+To install DLC, downlaod files, run .py file and follow any instructions given.

 # Credit:
 All copyrighted materials were used in accordance to UK law under fair use.
 Only 5 seconds of each song is included, app is not monetized, majority of project is original and is used for educational purposes (Year 10 Computer Science Final Project).